LeapToken/gosha-shell-official/README.md

 ```
 python main.py
 ```
-3. Follow the `README` instructons below for detailed usage
+3. Follow the `README` instructions below for detailed usage

 ### Functions Overview (For Developers)